lihini223/Algorithms/README.md

     return 0;
     }

+# What is the difference between gets() and scanf() functions

+Both scanf() and gets() functions are used to take user inputs. scanf() is capable of getting inputs untill it encounters a space.
+But gets() can take a complete sentence with spaces.

 # Functions in C Language
 #### Let's take a look at how to pass an array as a parameter into a function
 array_sum is a function to take arrays as parameters and prints out a new array containing the sum of parralel parameters.